NAITSLIMANIkamel/Information-Retrieval-Project/README.md

-##Infromation Retreival Project \n we used different models BM25 Vectorial Model and pagerank to find files correspending to request
+##Infromation Retreival Project
+we used different models BM25 Vectorial Model and pagerank to find files correspending to request